kopia/kopia/site/content/docs/Getting started/_index.md

  - setting number of weekly backups to keep to 30.
 ```

-Now when taking snapshot, the directories will be skipped.

-To examine a policy for a particular directory use `kopia policy show`:
+To examine a policy for a particular directory, use `kopia policy show`:

 ```
 $ kopia policy show .